 Resolution plays a big role in how games and media look.
 Higher resolutions mean sharper images but can make the GPU work harder.
 For good performance without losing quality, it’s important to match the resolution with what the graphics card and monitor can handle.

-NVIDIA Control Panel and AMD Software are tools where one can adjust GPU settings.
-Things like power management mode and monitor technology can be set up here.
-These tools help ensure the graphics card works well with the rest of the PC’s hardware.
+NVIDIA Control Panel and AMD Software are tools for adjusting GPU settings.
+These tools help ensure the graphics card works well with the rest of the PC’s hardware by setting up things like power management mode and monitor technology.

 Modern GPUs from NVIDIA, like those with G-Sync, and AMD GPUs with FreeSync, support variable refresh rates.
 This helps stop the screen from tearing, making gameplay look smoother.
 Gamers with an NVIDIA GPU can use NVIDIA GeForce Experience to optimize their settings for each game.